EF-2

 The Story

 The barometer drops.
 The sky turns that particular shade of gray-green, and the air goes heavy with intention.
 Gulf Breeze is the first signal that the atmosphere is organizing into something purposeful.
-Roasted tomatoes carry low, rolling chipotle smoke — the kind you smell before you taste.
-Then sharp serrano peppers deliver the first real strike of heat, and apple cider vinegar cuts through with a brightness that keeps you reaching back.
+Roasted tomatoes carry low, rolling chipotle smoke — the kind that hits the back of your throat before your tongue catches up.
+Sharp serrano peppers deliver the first real strike of heat, a clean sting that wakes the whole palate.
+Then apple cider vinegar cuts through with a brightness that keeps you reaching back for more.
 1,500 to 5,000 SHU.
 You will notice this.
 You will want to.

 Pairs With